IanKWatts/docs/github_apps.md

 While GitHub natively supports required reviews, policy-bot provides more complex approval features:
 * Require reviews from specific users, organizations, or teams
 * Apply rules based on the files, authors, or branches involved in a pull request
-* Combine multiple approval rules with and and or conditions
+* Combine multiple approval rules with and/or conditions
 * Automatically approve pull requests that meet specific conditions

 Behavior is configured by a file in each repository. policy-bot also provides a UI to view the detailed approval status of any pull request.